 AZENHAS DO MAR

-A picturesque village overlookin the sea with a natural rock pool and restaurant just above.
+A picturesque village overlooking the sea with a natural rock pool.

 A little further from Cascais and Sintra is the modest town of Colares.
 It is well-known for its winery the Adega Regional de Colares that produces the famous Chitas wine.
 Colares has some beautiful rugged landscapes and terrain with narrow winding roads.
 There are a number of small villages nearby with some good cafes and retaurants.